 Not only is the Sanderson Hotel’s Long Bar aesthetically alluring with its ‘eye-catching’ bar seats, glorious greenery and botanical surroundings, the bar also entertains with live music every evening from Wednesday through to Saturday.
 From house DJs and saxophonists, to after-dark dancing at the weekends, this stylish hotel hotspot hosts a music style to accompany every cocktail in the book.

-50 Berners St, Fitzrovia, London W1T 3NG; morganshotelgroup.com
+Find It: 50 Berners Street, Fitzrovia, London W1T 3NG. morganshotelgroup.com

 This late-night live music venue certainly knows how to put on a show.
 Located in both the West End and Farringdon – the latter of which is a Victorian listed warehouse – The Piano Works offers evenings filled with fantastic food (brunch, lunch and dinner), artist-inspired cocktails (try the Gin It Jackson and the Elton Gin), and spectacular live music from a six-piece band which play songs at the audience’s request.
 Branded as ‘part party – part bar – part restaurant – part concert’, this very special venue has a little something to satisfy everyone.